 &lt;sup>21 Your total Budget 2022 MYCA before precommitments was \$12.1 billion.
 The balance remaining at the BPS was \$9.8 billion (after a \$4 billion top-up and \$2.3 billion of precommitments).
 A further \$0.6 billion has since been precommitted, leaving \$9.2 billion for allocation across Budgets 2022 to 2025.
+T2022/244 Fiscal Strategy for Budget 2022

-- proceeds of \$750 million over the forecast period compared to HYEFU forecasts.
-If you would like to top up the CERF proportionally to this increase, we will look to confirm the precise amount following fiscal forecasts.
-Although there is headroom available for increased capital investment from the CERF over the medium term, we do not recommend a larger top-up to the CERF at this time. - 67.
-You will receive separate advice about the ongoing approach to revising the size of the CERF next week.
+67. You will receive separate advice about the ongoing approach to revising the size of the CERF next week.
 In this advice we will also test our assumptions around phasing of expenditure and the operating/capital split.
 CERF initiatives to date have been weighted towards operating expenditure, and some of it is ongoing, which will impact the structural position.